 There are a few important things you need to know before you go to Kakadu, to make sure you stay safe and make the most of your trip.

-• There are restaurants at Jabiru, Yellow Water and the Mary River Roadhouse, and there are shops at Jabiru and Cahill’s Crossing.
-But you should bring enough food with you for all the times you’ll be away from these main tourism centres – such as day trips to waterfalls and rock art sites.
+- There are restaurants at Jabiru, Yellow Water and the Mary River Roadhouse, and there are shops at Jabiru and Cahill’s Crossing.
+But you should bring enough food with you for all the times you’ll be away from these main tourist centres – such as day trips to waterfalls and rock art sites.

 Things to do in Kakadu